 "Glima is an interesting and cool way to learn to fight or defend yourself.
 The way you use nature or your environment makes sense and the moves are smart and easy to understand."

-"Tyr and Andreas are dangerous, incredibly talented and very charming trainers.
-It is clear that their interest goes far beyond the weekend course, and that their passion for glima is authentic."
+"Tyr is an incredibly talented and charming trainer.
+It is clear that his interest goes far beyond the weekend course, and that his passion for glima is authentic."

 "On the whole, this was a new, very good experience and I recommend everyone a Combat Glima weekend!"